 - clinical engineering (medical engineering, radiation engineering, renal technology, rehabilitation engineering)

-If you’re applying for a university programme leading to a role providing NHS healthcare, you’ll be asked to show how you think the NHS values would apply in your everyday work.
+If you’re applying for a job, apprenticeship, university or training programme leading to a role providing NHS healthcare, you’ll be asked to show how you think the NHS values would apply in your everyday work.